tryone144/dual-kawase-demo/README.md

 ```

 You can then modify the number of iterations and the pixel offset width the arrow-keys.
-Reset all parameters with `r` and save the blurred image to a file with `s`.
+Reset all parameters with `R` and save the blurred image to a file with `CTRL-S`.
 Some (arbitrary) presets are available via the number keys `1` to `9`.
-Toggle fullscreen/windowed display with `f`.
+Toggle fullscreen/windowed display with `F`.

 ---